There are several spa towns and health resorts with a long tradition in South Tyrol, with the town of Merano leading the way.

 - Gries near Bolzano:

 Gries, the youngest district of Bolzano, experienced its prime as spa town in the 19th century.
-Still today the Guntschna mall reminds on this period that contributed to the boost of this place.
-By the way, in 1912 a silent film was registered in Gries, called "Bozen mit den Luftkurort Gries".
+Still today the Guncina Promenade reminds on this period that contributed to the boost of this place.
+By the way, in 1912 a silent film was registered in Gries, called "Bozen mit den Luftkurort Gries" (Bolzano with the health resort of Gries).

 - Foiana near Merano:

 The climatically privileged position of Foiana, as well as the healthy air of the mountain village, made it a popular climatic health resort.
-The offer regarding cures is wide and ranges from the "Völlaner Badl" (Foiana Spa Bath) to the upper spa and wellness hotel.
+The offer regarding cures is wide and ranges from the "Bagni di Foiana" spa baths to the upper spa and wellness hotel.
 Particularly recommendable is Foiana in spring, in the period of apple blossom.

 - Solda all'Ortles:

-Also Solda is a famous climatic mountain health resort.
-At the foot of the Ortles mountain massif, the air is particularly healthy and refreshing and has undoubtedly a positive impact on body and soul.
-Ideal is this place also for combining a stay at a health spa with hiking or skiing holidays.
+Also Solda (in the picture) is a famous climatic mountain health resort.
+At the foot of the Ortles Alps, the air is particularly healthy and refreshing and has undoubtedly a positive impact on body and soul.
+Ideal is this place also for combining a stay with hiking or skiing holidays.

 - Moso/Sesto and Bagni di Braies Vecchia: